dllllb/sn-profile-matching/README.md

 Executables
 -----------

-`com.digsolab.euler.intprof.matching.FbProfileFriendsJsonIndexBuilder` a tool to create Lucene index for user profiles, which is required to perform matching.
+`com.digsolab.euler.intprof.matching.FbProfileFriendsJsonIndexBuilder` is a tool to create Lucene index for user profiles, which is required to perform matching.

 **Parameters:**